WHAT WOULD YOU LIKE TO PLANT?

 Nova Raspberry fruit

 A hardy disease-resistant variety producing bright red, medium to large fruit with great aroma and flavor for freezing, canning and pies; raspberries require careful placement in the landscape, a specific pruning regimen and protection from birds

-Nova Raspberry is a medium-sized shrub that is commonly grown for its edible qualities.
+Nova Raspberry is a medium-sized shrub that is typically grown for its edible qualities.
 It produces red heart-shaped berries which are usually ready for picking in mid summer.
 The berries have a sweet taste and a juicy texture.

 The berries are most often used in the following ways:

 Nova Raspberry has rich green deciduous foliage on a plant with an upright spreading habit of growth.
 The fuzzy oval compound leaves do not develop any appreciable fall colour.
 It features an abundance of magnificent red berries in mid summer.

 This is an open multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.
 This is a high maintenance plant that will require regular care and upkeep.
 Each spring, cut back all dead and two-year old canes to the ground, leaving only last year's growth standing.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Aside from its primary use as an edible, Nova Raspberry is sutiable for the following landscape applications;

 - Mass Planting

 - Orchard/Edible Landscaping